LindaAdel/weatherApp/README.md

 ---
 # Acknowledgements
-Alamofire for providing a powerful networking library.
+Alamofire for providing a powerful networking library.<br />
-SwiftUI for the declarative approach to building user interfaces.
+SwiftUI for the declarative approach to building user interfaces.<br />
-VIP Clean Architecture for the architectural pattern used in the app.
+VIP Clean Architecture for the architectural pattern used in the app.<br />